 By Melissa Wickes

 When you are truly invested in the mental health of your employees, you’re invested in diversity, equity, and inclusion (DEI).
 What does this mean?
-DEI describes the policies and programs that an organization enacts to promote the representation of different groups of individuals—including different ages, races and ethnicities, abilities and disabilities, genders, religions, cultures, and sexual orientations.
+DEI describes the policies and programs that an organization enacts to promote the representation of different groups of individuals—including different ages, races and ethnicities, abilities and disabilities, genders, religions, cultures, socioeconomic class/status, and sexual orientations.

 There are many ways to implement DEI initiatives at your youth sports organization and when you do so, you’re ensuring that every member of your organization—regardless of how they identify themselves—feels included, supported, and able to thrive.

 Throughout our sessions, we participated in conversations and exercises surrounding topics such as types of athlete activism, a privilege walk, bias, equity vs equality, and diversity.
-These workshops allowed us how to be intentional and active in our own DEI work at LeagueApps and how our own privileges and biases may affect the way we see and do things.
+These workshops helped us to be intentional and active in our own DEI work at LeagueApps and how our own privileges and biases may affect the way we see and do things.